3nock/3nock.github.io/index.md

 Spider Suite offers advance and competitive capabilities not available on other solutions of the same domain.
 - You can crawl an entire target site with just a simple click.
-- You can map entire attack surface `Actively` by crawling and bruteforcing pages or `Passively` using OSINT techniques.
 - You can easily analyze contents extracted from crawled pages.
 - You can visualize the entire crawled surface on an interactive graph.
-- You can import and visualize content extracted from other tools such as [Burp Suite](), [OWASP ZAP](), [Fiddler](), [Katana](), [Caido]() and many more.
+- You can import and visualize content extracted from other tools such as [Burp Suite](https://portswigger.net/burp), [OWASP ZAP](https://www.zaproxy.org/), [Fiddler](https://www.telerik.com/fiddler), [Katana](https://github.com/projectdiscovery/katana), [Caido](https://caido.io/) and many more.
-- You can efficiently save a crawl session on database to be used later on.
+- You can easily save a crawl session on database to be used later on.

 ## When to use Spider Suite?

 Spider Suite can be used at various stages when performing security research on a target.
-It can act as a standalone tool for entire security research also it can complement other tools you use for cyber security reseacrh.

-- Use Spider Suite to map the entire attack surface of the target. [read more...]()
+- Use Spider Suite to map the entire attack surface of the target.
-- Use Spider Suite to analyze individual pages within the attack surface. [read more...]()
+- Use Spider Suite to analyze individual pages within the attack surface.
-- Use Spider Suite to visualize attack surfaces produced by other tools. [read more...]()
+- Use Spider Suite to visualize attack surfaces produced by other tools.

 ## How to support development of Spider Suite?

 You as an individual or organization with passion for development of cyber security solutions can have a hand in supporting the development of Spider Suite software.

-Have a skill we can use?
+Have a skill?
 Checkout how you can [contribute](https://github.com/3nock/SpiderSuite/CONTRIBUTING.md) to the development of Spider Suite.

 Want to support Spider Suite financially?
-Consider [sponsoring](/sponsors/) Spider Suite project.
+Consider [sponsoring](/sponsors/) the project.